geodynamics/pylith/docs-sphinx/developer/contributing/workflow.md

 The main repository is `geodynamics/pylith` at GitHub.
 Developers create a fork of that repository under their own GitHub account (e.g., `saradeveloper`), which is cloned to their local computer.
 Changes and additions to the code are committed to the repository on the local computer, which are pushed to the developer's GitHub account.
-Once a development task is completed, a developer is encouraged to contribute the changes and additions to the main repository.
+Once a development task is completed, a developer is encouraged to contribute the changes and additions to the main repository via pull requests.
 :::

 :::{figure-md} fig-developer-git-branch